 The major difference between candidates who are offered jobs and ones who don’t all comes down to preparation.
 Although if this is not something you’re used to doing, how do you prepare for an interview?
 This is actually a very good question because unless you know in advance what questions the hiring manager will ask, couldn’t you waste time preparing the wrong answers?
-This blog post won’t give you a list of questions a hiring manager is likely to ask.* However, what this post will give you are some useful tips for your job interview that will help you prepare for all the little details which usually trip candidates up!
+This post will gives some useful tips for your job interview that will help you prepare for all the little details which usually trip candidates up!

 Top 10 Most Useful Tips For Your Job Interview